 — Whenever I'm learning something new, I still look at the patterns in the right hand first.
 Back in the days, I spent hours on end practicing right-hand stuff without even playing something in the left hand, or even away from the guitar altogether.
 I'd use the seam of my jeans, or a ruler at school.

 Golden rule #4: Know your goal

 I always practice skills within a context.
 If there’s no album to be recorded, or no new songs to be written, I won’t practice.
 If there’s no day of recording solos ahead, I might not even pick up the guitar at all.
 I start practicing 2-3 months before we start recording or go on tour.
 This is an ideal time frame to improve technique and be in the best shape you can be as a musician.

 However, the goal can also be to learn a certain song.
 In this case, I just try to find as much info on the artist, the techniques involved, the theory behind it, the reasons the artist came up with this specific song/part/technique.
 This makes it a lot more interesting, and I can incorporate the ideas more easily into my own playing.
 Knowing why something is done a certain way, is just smarter.

 This isn’t a real hack, it’s something everyone will tell you.
 However, it’s often neglected.
 Some sort of backing track as a reference can also come in handy, helping you keep track of your progress.

-— For years I've kept track of my improvement by keeping a log book, more specifically indicating my bpm progress.
-My trusty old metronome is still my best friend whenever I'm practising.
+— For years I've kept track of my improvement by keeping a logbook, more specifically indicating my bpm progress.
+My trusty old metronome is still my best friend whenever I'm practicing.